-Please note: You (and joint lead applicant – if included) are required to obtain a free unique ORCiD ID number and update your REALMS user contact profile with this before you can submit your application.
+Please note: You (and Joint Lead Applicant – if included) are required to obtain a free unique ORCiD ID number and update your REALMS user contact profile with this before you can submit your application.
 By clicking the link ‘Create or connect your ORCiD ID’ within the ‘ORCID’ section of your user profile you will be taken to the ORCiD website where you will need to register or sign in.
 Once logged in to ORCiD and following acceptance of T&Cs, you will need to click on the ‘Continue to import your ORCID Data’ button which will update your profile with your ORCiD ID number and other associated data (e.g. publications and grants - however, please note publications and grants are not required for a stage 1 application) which can be used to populate your application.
 The ORCiD ID number is a mandatory requirement.

 Equality and diversity monitoring information

 NIHR is committed to promoting equality, diversity and inclusion in research and asks applicants to provide equality and diversity monitoring information (age, sex, ethnicity and race, and disability).
 By answering these equality and diversity monitoring information questions, you will help us to better understand the different groups of people that apply to us for funding and their experiences of the funding process – particularly the groups protected by UK equality legislation.
 Although it is mandatory to answer these questions, it is possible to select “prefer not to say” as a response.
 However, the more information you provide, the more effective our monitoring will be.
 This information will not be used to make decisions about funding.

 The research team table will update automatically as joint lead applicants and co-applicants are added.
 Use the update button to enter the following information: